avoss/ankijazz/README.md

   - single note on every string strings

 ## features:
+- the parallel Minor of B Major is G# Minor.
+Notation of G# Melodic Minor would require double sharps.
+To avoid this, it is notated as Ab.
+All scales, which require double sharps or double flats, are notated with the enharmonic "replacement" if that avoids the double sharps / double flats.
 - sorted by number of accidentals with some randomness
 - since not answering a single word which is fast, playing a scale or chord progression takes time.
 Need to adjust settings.
 Here are mine:
   - preferences -> scheduling: use new 2.1 scheduler and select "show new cards after review" to make sure repetition is completed even if you don't have time for new cards on a certain day